Kevin Bacon talks about vacation rental thriller ‘You Should Have Left,’ prolific career

 Kevin Bacon (as Theo): “Hey, I’m not that old.”

 Kevin Bacon: “He’s married to a woman who is way too young for him.
-She’s an actor.
-He has a lot of insecurity and doubt about her fidelity.”
+She’s an actor, and he has a lot of insecurity and doubt about her fidelity.”

 But he’s also haunted by their vacation rental in Wales, where … let’s just say you might want to book elsewhere.

-Kevin Bacon: “The house really becomes a character and starts asking people to confront this darkness in their past, and it’s scary.”
+Kevin Bacon: “The house really becomes a character and starts making people confront this darkness in their past, and it’s scary.”

 Kevin has quite the scary past.
 Kicking off in 1980, at 22 years old, when he signed on to star in his first horror movie.